This review provides the following:

 As the American Academy of Child and Adolescent Psychiatry concluded in a 2011 review, “There exists a paucity of methodologically rigorous studies evaluating the use of atypical antipsychotics in children and adolescents.”

-With those caveats in mind, here are reviews of the efficacy of antipsychotics for treating adolescent schizophrenia, disruptive behaviors, and mania in pediatric bipolar patients.
+Here are reviews of the efficacy of antipsychotics for treating adolescent schizophrenia, disruptive behaviors, and mania in pediatric bipolar patients.

 Efficacy in treating adolescent schizophrenia